ShashankAgarwal77/myportfolio/README.md

 1. React JS Setup

--Setting the ReactJS setup using `npx create-react-app myportfolio`
+- Setting the ReactJS setup using `npx create-react-app myportfolio`

 - `npx` helps to grab the package with latest version instead of using `npm install -g` and then use `create-react-app` to create react application then name of the project as `myportfolio`